No results were found...

 Use this as a guide to help plan your email newsletter calendar for December.
 We encourage you to experiment and to keep it Lite!

-This year, the Jewish festival starts on 18 December and draws to a close on the 26th, with candles being lit and people sharing traditional games and meals with their loved ones.
+This year, the Jewish festival starts on December 14 and draws to a close on December 22, with candles being lit and people sharing traditional games and meals with their loved ones.

 • Newsletter idea: Wish all of your subscribers a happy Hanukkah and suggest 10 ways they can share the love during this holiday season